-Desert Rhino Camp is set in private Palmwag Concession in the heart of Damaraland and offers an original and exclusive wilderness experience, a good dose of tranquillity and the largest free-ranging population of black rhino in Africa.
+Desert Rhino Camp is set in the private Palmwag Concession in the heart of Damaraland.
+Offering an original and exclusive wilderness experience, a good dose of tranquillity and the largest free-ranging population of black rhino in Africa.
 The camp lies amongst rolling, rocky hills with scattered euphorbia, ancient welwitschia plants, scrubby vegetation and isolated clumps of trees.
-Yet there is a tranquil, minimalist beauty and a surprising amount of life in this concession including desert adapted elephants, good populations of Hartmann's mountain zebra, giraffe, oryx, springbok and ostrich.
+There is a tranquil, minimalist beauty and a surprising amount of life in this concession including desert adapted elephants, strong populations of Hartmann's mountain zebra, giraffe, oryx, springbok and ostrich.

 Desert Rhino Camp is approximately 1hr 40 min flight from Windhoek and a 20 min flight from Damaraland Camp.
 Rhino Camp airstrip is located approximately 45 minutes from camp.

 Game drives, rhino tracking on foot or by vehicle, guided walks, full-day outings with picnic lunch, sundowner drives, hiking trails, bush dinners and camp chats on star watching, the different cultures of Namibia and the Safe the Rhino Trust.

 Read what our previous clients thought of Desert Rhino Camp